 - Research the most applicable posting frequency, day, and time for each channel – social media usually favors content that is posted every day or every other day, at peak hours 17h00-19h00.
 Whereas something like blog content may be more successful if posted once per week on a weekday morning.

 - Create a content library – now that you know how often you want to post for each channel, create a library of content for each channel for either the week or month ahead.

 - Input content and schedule into a content planner tool – there are many tools out there, each with its own benefits and layout.
 Some of the most popular are Hootsuite, Google Sheets, Google Calendar, Trello, and Calendly.

-- Double check and post! – finally time to have one more glance over each post and release it to the world!
+- Double-check and post! – finally, time to have one more glance over each post and release it to the world!

 - Review – make note of what works and what does not work in your posting schedule so that it can be improved upon.
-Each audience will have its own preference on how and when it receives content so it is important to test out a couple different strategies and see what the audience responds to best.
+Each audience will have its own preference on how and when it receives content so it is important to test out a couple of different strategies and see what the audience responds to best.

 It is so important that once you have created your content calendar and selected a posting frequency that you stick to it!
 Once viewers become used to seeing your content at a certain time every few days, they will begin to expect it at those times.
 If you fail to meet a scheduled upload it may frustrate the viewer who is expecting your content, and they may either go searching elsewhere for similar content or forget about you.